 - You have a small product range so they can make a decision easily

-- Your service is easy to use: so we’d always recommend a Managed VPS for this type of customer
+- Your service is easy to use: so we’d always recommend Managed Hosting for this type of customer

 - They can communicate to someone when they have a question, both before and after purchasing

 - You will install or fix things for them (if they don’t have their own developer/designer)

 Even if you’re concerned you won’t look as good as the competition, it pays off to be honest.
 For example: if you offer support Mon-Fri 9am-6pm and a competitor offers 24/7 support, be upfront about it.
 Your customers (and your sanity!) will appreciate it.

 Every customer is different, so they’ll have different priorities.
 As you build your client base and answer sales enquiries, you’ll become more aware of what’s most important to prospective customers in your market.

 We’ve experienced this ourselves: as you get to learn about your VPS prospects, you should adapt and update your marketing.
 Make sure your website answers the questions they’re asking; prioritise the features they value the most.